alipay/goldfish/docs/guide/reactive.md

 });
 ```

-## Caution!
-Responsive link broken
+## Caution! reactive link broken

-While you are enjoying the convenience with responsive data, you may have to understand the responsive link broken problem.
+While you are enjoying the convenience with reactive data, you may have to understand the reactive link broken problem.
 When a data is changed, the view is not updated.
 The link broken is simply because the top level object is overriden or a snapshot is returned.

-The nature of responsiveness is to overwrite the `getter` and `setter` methods of the object.
+The nature of reactiveness is to overwrite the `getter` and `setter` methods of the object.
 If the overwritten objects are not replaced with snapshot or the returned contents become snapshot, it is impossible to listen to the data change.

 Common counterexample: